 When choosing tiles bring pictures of bathrooms that you like the look of, that will help cut down on the planning process.

 Usually you’re either into grey or brown tones in your bathroom.

 And remember it’s ok to do your bathroom and ensuite in different colours or the same.

-Placing bigger tiles on the wall gives the illusion that your bathroom is bigger.
+Bigger is ALWAYS better we say!
+So try and select bigger tiles on the wall so it gives the illusion that your bathroom is bigger!